 AP/TIX will appoint a university official and/or a hearing officer to be the DA.
-The university official and/or hearing officer will render decisions in cases with allegations against employees, third parties, and students13.
+The university official and/or hearing officer will render decisions in cases with allegations against employees, third parties, and students.

 The DA will review the unredacted final investigation report, the documentary evidence, the record of the hearing (if applicable), and any other relevant information.
 The DA or designee will provide the final investigative report and exhibits to the parties.
 The parties will also be provided a pre-hearing conference to review the hearing process as well as to explore any available options for informal resolution.
 The parties have at least 10 business days to review the final investigative report and to respond in writing to the DA (if desired) prior to the hearing.
 The DA has the sole discretion to determine the relevance of evidence and whether it should be heard at a hearing.
-The Rules of Evidence do not apply in hearings.
+Neither the Texas the Rules of Evidence nor the federal Rules of Evidence apply in university hearings.
 At any time prior to the adjudication of a formal complaint, the parties may seek informal resolution to resolve the complaint.